stujlimaan/E-commerce-website/README.md

 # E-commerce-website
-In this project is a group project and having total members is 3 Name - S TUJLIMAN
+In this project is a group project and having total members is 3.
-Name - Hanumanth Reddy
+Name - S TUJLIMAN
-Name - Raju
+, Hanumanth Reddy ,Raju